Tour Veluwezoom Landal Coldenhove, Velp, Loenen

 KP 51

 The railway line where you are now connects Apeldoorn with Dieren.
-The 32 km long route was opened in 1879 and passenger transport ended in 1947.
+The 32 km long route opened in 1879 and passenger transport ended in 1947.
 Today the line is used as a tourist attraction.
-The Veluwse Stoomtrein Maatschappij (VSM) maintains train services on this old railway line.
-Old-fashioned train sets, pulled by steam locomotives, mainly transport tourists.
-Between Apeldoorn and Dieren the train stops at five stations, including that of Loenen.
+The Veluwse Steam Train Company (VSM) maintains the train services on this old railway line.
+Old-fashioned trains, pulled by steam locomotives, mainly transport tourists.
+Between Apeldoorn and Dieren the train stops at five stations, including Loenen.

-Partly due to the arrival of rail traffic, the Apeldoorns Canal never became a success.
-The Apeldoorn Canal was dug in 1825 by order of King Willem I for the economic development of Apeldoorn.
-The 52 km long canal connects the IJssel near Dieren to the IJssel near Hattem and was intended for the transport of goods by water.
+Partly due to the arrival of train traffic, the Apeldoorns Canal never became a success.
+The Apeldoorn Canal was dug in 1825 on behalf of King William I for the economic development of Apeldoorn.
+The 52 km long canal forms the connection from the IJssel near Dieren to the IJssel near Hattem and was intended to transport goods by water.

-It soon became apparent that the canal did not meet the requirements of the freighters, the lock and bridge fees did not cover the costs of maintenance and, with industrial development, shipping traffic was overtaken by rail traffic and later road traffic.
-In 1972, shipping traffic on the Apeldoorn Canal was halted.
+It soon became apparent that the canal did not meet the requirements of freight ships, the lock and bridge fees did not cover maintenance costs and, with industrial development, shipping traffic was overtaken by rail traffic and later road traffic.
+In 1972, shipping traffic across the Apeldoorn Canal was stopped.

-You now arrive at the mouth of the Vrijenbergerspreng in the Apeldoorns Canal, a small cultural-historical monument.
-With the associated locks, quays and lockkeeper's houses, the Apeldoorns Canal is of cultural-historical and landscape value.
-The tranquil landscape has a high experiential value: varied banks with reed borders, flowering plants and trees accompanying the banks through which you can see the sunlight shining beautifully on the water.
+You now arrive at the mouth of the Vrijenbergerspreng in the Apeldoorns Canal, a cultural-historical monument.
+With the associated locks, quays and lock keeper's houses, the Apeldoorn Canal is of cultural-historical and landscape value.
+The tranquil landscape has a high amenity value: varied banks with reed collars, flowering plants and the trees accompanying the banks through which you can see the sunlight shining beautifully on the water.
 Attractive to enjoy by bike, or from the water in a canoe or pedal boat.

-The southern part of the Apeldoorns Canal is of great botanical value.
+The southern part of the Apeldoorns Canal is botanically very valuable.
 Rare plant species occur here that are bound to relatively nutrient-poor and soft water.
-Around the mouth of the Vrijenbergerspreng you can see the beautiful water violet blooming.
+You can see the beautiful water violet blooming around the mouth of the Vrijenbergerspreng.

-To reduce the desiccation of the Veluwe, a special loading point has been built a little further on to transport water from the Apeldoorns Canal to the infiltration fens in the Hoeve Delle nature reserve.
-Vitens pumps up a maximum of 2 billion liters of water here for drinking water.
+To reduce the dehydration of the Veluwe, a special loading point has been built a little further away to transport water from the Apeldoorns Canal to the infiltration ponds in the Hoeve Delle nature reserve.
+Vitens pumps up to 2 billion liters of water here for drinking water.
 You can view the drinking water ponds yourself!

 The fens are located 2 km west of the Kleine Waterval.